png183/gba-tests/unsafe/README.md

 # Warning

+prefetcher_branch_thumb_arm_2 crashes on console due to the prefetcher being misaligned when switching from thumb to arm mode.
+I do not know what the implications of this are for potential damage to hardware.

+# Warning (Original warning from jsmolka)
 I don't feel comfortable putting these tests into the test suite.
 The failures on hardware are probably caused by the flash card.

 ## SRAM Mirror